vishalmali06/devTinder/homework.md

 - Validate Data in Signup API
 - Install bcrypt package
 - Create PasswordHash using bcrypt.hash and save the users with encripted password
+- Create login API
+- Compare password and throw error if email or password is invalid

+- install cokkie-parse
+- just send a dummy cookies to user
+- create GET /Profile API and check if you get the cookie back
+- install jsonwebtoken
+- IN login API, after emaiul and paswword validation, cerate JWT token and send back to user in cookies
+- read the cookie insdie your profile API and find the logged in user
+- userAuth Middleware
+- Add the userAuth Middleware in profile API and new send connection request API
+- Set the expiry of JWT Token and cookies to 7 days
+- Create userSchema method to getJWT()
+- Create userSchema method to comparepassword(passwordInputByUser)